-- An attendance register is taken at the start of the first session of each school day (8:45am) and at the start of the second session, once the children return to their classroom from lunchtime. - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children; - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we intervene early in cases of poor attendance and/or unexplained absences.
-Where no contact can be made via phone call/Dojo, two members of staff will visit the family home in order to attempt to gain clarity on the reason for a child's non-attendance, and to check on the well-being of the child.
-Where no contact can be made at the home, a letter will be posted to notify parents that school staff have been to the home. - Where children are absent from education, a referral may be made to the Parent Support Advisor or attendance panel meetings held between selected school staff and parents/carers. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.
+- An attendance register is taken at the start of the first session of each school day and once during the second session; - We make every effort to contact parents and carers and follow up with the emergency contacts held; - We hold at least two emergency contact numbers for each of the pupils on our roll wherever possible. - Office Staff/ Classroom Staff will alert DSLs to any concerns raised regarding children who are absent from school; - The DSLs will meet regularly with the Attendance Lead, SENCo and other members of the pastoral team to ensure that each response is thorough and takes into account all the relevant information about individual children: - We will follow the procedures outlined in our attendance policy including undertaking first day calling and monitoring data to ensure we

+- intervene early in cases of poor attendance and/or unexplained absences. - We understand we remain responsible for the safeguarding of all pupils who are placed in an alternative provision. - When removing a child from roll at the standard and non-standard transition points, we will inform the Local Authority in accordance with statutory requirements and pass on all safeguarding files.